HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="rdfa-usage-by-year-desktop.png",
-  caption="RDFa usage by year on desktop", description="Bar chart showing RDFa usage across desktop pages in 2022 and 2024.
+  caption="RDFa usage by year on desktop.", description="Bar chart showing RDFa usage across desktop pages in 2022 and 2024.
 Foaf:image remained the most used, with 1.22% of desktop pages in 2022 and 2024.
 Foaf:document usage decreased slightly from 0.40% to 0.38%, while other types like sioc:item and schema:webpage showed minimal fluctuations.
 Notably, listitem usage grew significantly from 0.39% in 2022 to 0.60% in 2024, and webpage usage also rose to 0.70% in 2024.
 Other types like breadcrumblist and v:breadcrumb remained below 0.50%, while sioc:useraccount showed minimal adoption.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=1587094037&format=interactive", sheets_gid="560419533",